AnyLogic

 • Scale-free — some agents are “hubs” with a lot of connections and some are “hermits” with few connections.
 Scale free network is constructed according to “Barabasi, A. L. and R. Albert.
 1999.
 Emergence of scaling in random networks.
 Science 286(5439): 509-512”.
 For details, please refer to Wikipedia.

-Connections per agent — [Enabled if Network type is Random, Small world, or Ring lattice] The average (or exact) number of connections per agent.
+Connections per agent — [Enabled if Connection network type is Random, Small world, or Ring lattice] The average (or exact) number of connections per agent.
 Applies to random, ring lattice and small world networks.

-Connection range — [Enabled if Network type is Distance based] Defines the radius of the connection area for the agent.
+Connection range — [Enabled if Connection network type is Distance based] Defines the radius of the connection area for the agent.
 The agent will be connected to all agents, who are within a radius of defined Connection range.

-Neighbor link fraction — [Enabled if Network type is Small world] Parameter for Small world network type.
+Neighbor link fraction — [Enabled if Connection network type is Small world] Parameter for Small world network type.

-M — [Enabled if Network type is Scale free] Parameter for Scale free network type: either M and M0 (start number of hubs).
+M — [Enabled if Connection network type is Scale free] Parameter for Scale free network type: either M and M0 (start number of hubs).
 For details, please refer to Wikipedia.

-Enable steps — If selected, agent-based modeling is synchronous.
-Synchronous modeling assumes discrete time steps and agents (and maybe environment) executing their actions synchronously at these time steps.
+Enable synchronous steps — If selected, agent-based modeling is synchronous.
+Synchronous modeling assumes discrete time steps and agents (and maybe space) executing their actions synchronously at these time steps.

 By adding such synchronization you do not restrict the dynamics of your model with discrete time steps.
 Your agents as well as other objects are still able to schedule events, execute state transitions and run other processes — this will go in parallel with steps execution.

 You can customize the step duration using the Step duration property.
-Environment actions are defined using the On before step and On after step properties below.
+Space actions are defined using the On before step and On after step properties below.

 Advanced Java